 Or perhaps the client you’re considering working with has a particular spotlight on them that might bring unwanted attention your way.
 It’s possible you might be hired by a celebrity, just sayin! 🤷♀️

 These scenarios are unlikely, but hey, if you want an added layer of legal protection, then you might consider an NDA or a mutual NDA.

 Remember: a mutual non-disclosure agreement ensures that both parties agree to keep confidential information under wraps.
 Oh and by the way, don’t miss out on our ready-to-use mutual NDA template.)

 💡 While you absolutely could use one, a mutual NDA isn’t necessary for most coaches who use reliable coaching contracts.

 As long as your contract has a clearly-outlined confidentiality clause within it (scroll back up for a reminder) there’s no need to get your clients to sign a separate NDA.

 Pssst.
 All of our Coaches & Co. plug-and-play coaching contract templates have a lock-tight confidentiality clause!
 You’re welcome.

 Ready to look at some specific examples of how to make the most of your coaching contract and/or mutual non-disclosure agreement?
 Everyone loves a good client win, so let’s start there.

 Let’s take Coach A — we’ll call her Sherry.

-Sherry’s a fertility coach and she just got the news one of her clients is pregnant!
+Sherry’s a fertility coach, and she just found out that one of her clients is pregnant!